-The student will correlate theoretical knowledge and clinical experience in the care of the psychiatric patient in the acute care and outpatient settings.
-The student will provide client care in the psychiatric in-patient and outpatient settings.
-The student will emphasize holistic care for clients with mental health problems, cognitive disorders and/or difficulties in coping with problems of daily living.
+The student receives correlated theoretical knowledge and clinical experience in the care of the psychiatric patient in the acute care facility.
+Emphasis will be on the holistic care of clients with mental health problems, cognitive disorders, and/or difficulties in coping with problems of daily living.